spekframework/spek/README.md

 ## FAQ

 **Q: What is Kotlin?**
-[Kotlin](http://kotlin.jetbrains.org) is an Apache 2 OSS Language targetted at the JVM and JavaScript and is developed by [JetBrains](http://www.jetbrains.com)
+<br/>[Kotlin](http://kotlin.jetbrains.org) is an Apache 2 OSS Language targetted at the JVM and JavaScript and is developed by [JetBrains](http://www.jetbrains.com)
 It is aimed at being a concise modern language for general use.
 It also rocks!

 **Q: Is Kotlin free to use?**
-While this is not a Kotlin FAQ, it is important to note that Kotlin is free to use and you can use the command line or the Community Edition of IntelliJ to develop with it (which is free and OSS).
+<br/>While this is not a Kotlin FAQ, it is important to note that Kotlin is free to use and you can use the command line or the Community Edition
+of IntelliJ to develop with it (which is free and OSS).
 Obviously IntelliJ Ultimate also works!
 There's also an Eclipse plugin in the works.
 Check the project site for updates.